TexasInstruments-Sandbox/ti-environmental-sensors/README.md

 ---
 ## Contributions

 This repo is currently not accepting contributions, however we welcome your feedback!
-Please send any feedback of our repo or examples [here] (insert ths github email) or [E2E](https://e2e.ti.com).
+Please send any feedback or questions through [E2E](https://e2e.ti.com).

 ## Dev Resources